wdomski/AISELLab/README.md

 ## Lab -- RNN

-Recurrent neural networks are used to predict next, most probable, element in time series.
+One of recurrent neural networks usage is to predict next, most probable, element in time series.

 You will be given a dataset or asked to download one.